-- is below the legal age of consent - fears the consequences of not consenting (including use of force) - feels threatened or intimidated - is coerced - says no, either verbally or physically (e.g. crying, kicking or pushing away) - has disabilities that prevent the person from making an informed choice - is incapacitated by alcohol or drugs - lacks full knowledge or information of what is happening - is not an active participant in the activity shares a child in common, by a person who is cohabitating with or has cohabitated with the victim as a spouse, by a person similarly situated to a spouse of the victim under the domestic or family violence laws where the violence occurred, or by any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of California.
+- is below the legal age of consent - fears the consequences of not consenting (including use of force) - feels threatened or intimidated - is coerced - says no, either verbally or physically (e.g. crying, kicking or pushing away) - has disabilities that prevent the person from making an informed choice - is incapacitated by alcohol or drugs - lacks full knowledge or information of what is happening - is not an active participant in the activity

+Domestic Violence - Defined as a felony or misdemeanor crime(s) of violence committed by a current or former spouse or intimate partner of the victim, by a person with whom the victim shares a child in common, by a person who is cohabitating with or has cohabitated with the victim as a spouse, by a person similarly situated to a spouse of the victim under the domestic or family violence laws where the violence occurred, or by any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of California.